filmgarage/shelly-pro-3em-energy-offset-script/README.md

 **Create 4 Number Components for Display:**

+I did not manage to choose the values of the virtual components.
+Please change the values in the script according to your component id's

+(BTW a button id and a number id of value 200 can happily exist together...)

 | ID  | Name                 | Unit | Min   | Max       |
 |-----|----------------------|------|-------|-----------|
 | 100 | Phase A Total Energy | kWh  | 0     | 999999999 |
 | 101 | Phase B Total Energy | kWh  | 0     | 999999999 |
 | 102 | Phase C Total Energy | kWh  | 0     | 999999999 |
 | 103 | Total Energy         | kWh  | 0     | 999999999 |

+Set Min to -999999999 to allow negative values

 **Create 4 Number Components for Offsets:**